-In fact chinese Alchemy, before being abruptly stopped, was renown to deal more freely with that magic part western Alchemy too often tries to deny, or at least fails to pay proper attention, preferring painful dichotomies between practical and spiritual.
+In fact, Chinese Alchemy, before being abruptly stopped, was renowned to deal more freely with that magic part that western Alchemy too often tries to deny or at least fails to pay proper attention to, preferring painful dichotomies between practical and spiritual.

-In this excerpt Li Shao Chun, who is alleged to have been the first chinese alchemist, give the emperor Wu Ti some interesting lessons on Alchemy.
-The “Szu Ma Chien”, the chinese alchemical summa of the first century b.c., simply reports: “Shao Chun told the emperor: then sacrifice to your furnace and you will be able to evoke Spirits.
-Evoke Spirits and you will be able to transmute the cinnabar powder in yellow gold.
-With that one you can make vessels for foods and drinks, in this way you will be able to prolong your life….and see the glorious immortal Masters”.
+In this excerpt, Li Shao Chun, who is alleged to have been the first Chinese alchemist, gives the emperor Wu Ti some interesting lessons on Alchemy.
+The “Szu Ma Chien”, the Chinese alchemical summa of the first-century b.c., simply reports: “Shao Chun told the emperor: then sacrifice to your furnace and you will be able to evoke Spirits.
+Evoke Spirits and you will be able to transmute the cinnabar powder into yellow gold.
+With that one, you can make vessels for foods and drinks, in this way you will be able to prolong your life… and see the glorious immortal Masters”.

-What we have always read and heard is all about hard working at furnace, and the achieving of Philosophers Stone as a necessary condition to be then granted by gods benefits.
+What we have always read and heard is all about hard work at the furnace, and the achieving of Philosophers Stone as a necessary condition to be then granted by gods benefits.
 But Alchemy may be much more complicated than expected.
-Surely it begins as chemistry, but may end up as magic.
-As a matter of fact the strange Secret Fire behavior may alienate both categories: chemists and magicians.
-Since both are active and overconfident people too much sure to be rewarded for their technical expertise.
+Surely it begins as chemistry but may end up as magic.
+As a matter of fact, the strange Secret Fire behavior may alienate both categories: chemists and magicians.
+Since both are active and overconfident people are too much sure to be rewarded for their technical expertise.

 What about if, instead, we would hear of persons neither skilled in Alchemy and/nor magic, who attained the special effects alleged to Philosophers Stone achievers?
 And to cap it all above and beyond their humble intentions?
 The “Cauldrons” love the humbles, indeed.

-Christian people can remember the gospel passage in which the two Lazarus sisters, Magdalena and Martha, welcome Christ in their home: Martha is actively doing kitchen, while Magdalena is sitting and listening to him.
-When Martha expresses her dissatisfaction with her sister behavior, Christ shows to prefer Magdalena doing nothing but hearing.
-Perhaps is not a mere coincidence that Martha was “cooking” and Magdalena name meant “Tower” or connection between sky and earth.
+Christian people can remember the gospel passage in which the two Lazarus sisters, Magdalena and Martha, welcome Christ into their home: Martha is actively doing the kitchen, while Magdalena is sitting and listening to him.
+When Martha expresses her dissatisfaction with her sister’s behavior, Christ shows to prefer Magdalena doing nothing but hearing.
+Perhaps is not a mere coincidence that Martha was “cooking” and Magdalena’s name meant “Tower” or connection between sky and earth.

-In Robert Fludd works, as well as in Welling’s Opus Mago-Cabbalisticum, we can find the idea of an alchemical material process getting along with an alchemist mental process, better known as spiritual transmutation.
-But it is not so difficult to claim that a too hard work, not to mention the symbolism decrypting fatigue, can only destroy even the more peaceful and balanced minds.
-From experience I can witness that alchemical people are far better in their enthusiastic beginnings than as they go.
+In Robert Fludd’s works, as well as in Welling’s Opus Mago-Cabbalisticum, we can find the idea of an alchemical material process getting along with an alchemist’s mental process, better known as spiritual transmutation.
+But it is not so difficult to claim that too hard work, not to mention the symbolism decrypting fatigue, can only destroy even the more peaceful and balanced minds.
+From experience, I can witness that alchemical people are far better in their enthusiastic beginnings than as they go.
 Their only mental improvement would be a better systematic investigation.

-Consequently material and mental phases, or better practical and spiritual, seem more likely to be separated.
-Often to never encounter again.
-In fact very hardly we can imagine in ancient ages the alone alchemist character we are used to in our vulgar age.
+Consequently, material and mental phases, or better practical and spiritual, seem more likely to be separated.
+Often to never encounter it again.
+In fact, very hardly we can imagine in ancient ages the alone alchemist character we are used to in our vulgar age.

-In chinese Alchemy we also come up with the concept of alchemical rituals.
-Needham at page 131 quotes a treatise dated between fourth and sixth century b.c. in which is stated the belief that alchemical medicines must be availed by a rite.
+In Chinese Alchemy we also come up with the concept of alchemical rituals.
+Needham on page 131 quotes a treatise dated between the fourth and sixth-century b.c. in which is stated the belief that alchemical medicines must be availed by a rite.
 This rite seems to be the “ furnace or cauldron service” which appears to be an incense service though.
-The taoistic pray of leave so recites: “Messengers from Incense, the dragon and tiger Lords, to the left and to the right, golden children serving the fragrance, make over here where I have today celebrated the divine mushroom of immortality, cinnabar and green jade growing from the golden liquor and that the perfect immortals come to this furnace or cauldron of incenses”
+The Taoistic pray of leave so recites: “Messengers from Incense, the dragon and tiger Lords, to the left and to the right, golden children serving the fragrance, makeover here where I have today celebrated the divine mushroom of immortality, cinnabar and green jade growing from the golden liquor and that the perfect immortals come to this furnace or cauldron of incenses”

-Ko Hung, a contemporary of Stephanos of Alexandria, wrote: “ My Master Chen Yin used to say that when preparing those medicines, one must always celebrate a sacrifice for the Original Lord of the Great One, the Lord Lao and the Mysterious Woman come to see and control”.
-Of course we can transpose these three characters to our alchemical couple of Mercurii plus the celebrant.
-But here the sacrifice doesn’t sound as the same alchemical allegory of Soul extraction we can find in de Vigenère treatise on Fire and Salt.
-But Ko Hung case seems different.
+Ko Hung, a contemporary of Stephanos of Alexandria, wrote: “ My Master Chen Yin used to say that when preparing those medicines, one must always celebrate a sacrifice for the Original Lord of the Great One, Lord Lao and the Mysterious Woman come to see and control”.
+Of course, we can transpose these three characters to our alchemical couple of Mercurii plus the celebrant.
+But here the sacrifice doesn’t sound like the same alchemical allegory of Soul extraction we can find in de Vigenère’s treatise on Fire and Salt.
+But Ko Hung’s case seems different.

-This emperor wisely realized that Spiritual Alchemy was not just about an harmless change of personality, but the so called human Alchemy comes after the metallic one and not along with it or parallel to it, taking advantage of the metallic conjunction of Sun and Earth and using it as an indispensable precondition.
-Since, for the humbles to be granted with gods gifts, a lionhearthed person had to undergo a frightened trip-soaking into a metaphoric cauldron (1).
+This emperor wisely realized that Spiritual Alchemy was not just about a harmless change of personality, but the so-called human Alchemy comes after the metallic one and not along with it or parallel to it, taking advantage of the metallic conjunction of the Sun and Earth and using it as an indispensable precondition.
+Since, for the humbles to be granted with gods gifts, a lion-hearted person had to undergo a frightened trip-soaking into a metaphoric cauldron (1).